 And it all started with the opening of that one savings account.

-A savings account is the way to teach your child throughout their teen years how to save, how savings compound and that they can work toward long-term goals instead of focusing on short-term validation.
+A savings account is a way to teach your child throughout their teen years how to save, how savings compound and that they can work toward long-term goals instead of focusing on short-term validation.

 With the rising cost of living, housing and education in the U.S., teaching children how to save is also becoming less optional.
 Certain private universities already cost $60,000 a year.
 And some estimates put the cost of college at private universities at $100,000 by 2030.